 Don’t miss my Puerto Rico trip vlog!
 You can watch on YouTube for better quality!

-Puerto Rico has an amazing 435km of coastline and hundreds of beaches.
-You didn’t visit if you didn’t make it to a beach two…or three!
+If you’re itching for the best things to see and do in Puerto Rico, going to the beach is a pretty good bet!
+The beaches in Puerto Rico are stunning, and the island has hundreds of them—plus an amazing 435km of coastline.
+You didn’t really visit this island if you didn’t make it to a beach or two…or three!
+When planning what to see in Puerto Rico, plan for some beach days!
 This pic below is the beach at the La Concha Resort.

 Isla Verde Beach

-What most people know as Isla Verde Beach is actually 3 beaches…El Alambique, Pine Grove Beach, and Balneario de Carolina.
+What most people know as Isla Verde Beach actually consists of three separate beaches…El Alambique, Pine Grove Beach, and Balneario de Carolina.
 All three beaches provide almost 5km of sand., so even on a really busy beach day, it doesn’t feel crowded!

 Piñones is a beautiful area and it is just a few minutes east of Isla Verde.
-It has beaches, mangroves, restaurants and an 11 kilometer long nature trail.
-Piñones is also know for its many open-air seaside eateries.
-Sand floors and tasty seafood which you can wash down with cheap icy beer have made it popular.
+It has beaches, mangroves, restaurants and an 11-kilometer long nature trail.
+In fact, nearby to the beach is the island’s largest mangrove forest!
+Piñones is also popular for its many open-air seaside eateries.
+These sand floors and tasty seafood which you can wash down with cheap icy beer have made it popular.

 Go on an Adventure!

-This Caribbean island is home to tropical forest, beautiful waterfalls, caves and natural swimming pools.
-Experiencing this side of Puerto Rico was my favorite part of my visit.
+This Caribbean island is home to plentiful tropical forest, beautiful waterfalls, caves and natural swimming pools.
+In other words, there’s lots to explore!
+Experiencing this side of Puerto Rico was my favourite part of my visit.
 Some of the hiking trails are still being rebuilt from Hurricane Maria, but most places we went were in good shape.

 Cascada Las Delicias

-Cascada Las Delicias is a picture perfect tropical waterfall and I am so glad that we made it here!
-This waterfall is located in the town of Ciales, which is in the center of the island.
-This tropical oasis is a short walk (just off the road) and the water is so refreshing!
+Cascada Las Delicias is a picture-perfect tropical waterfall and I am so glad that we made it here!
+This waterfall is located in the town of Ciales, which is in the centre of the island.
+You have to drive through some winding roads to get there, but it’s definitely worth it.
+Eventually, you will reach the more elevated town of Jayuya.
+You’ll then find the Cascada after a brief walk (just off the road).
+It’s nestled within the Tres Picachos State Forest, and its water was so refreshing!

-Charco Azul is a great place to visit if you love natural swimming pools…which I am always excited to visit when I travel.
-Charco Azul (which means blue pond in English) is one of Puerto Rico’s most famous ones and when you see the colour you will see where it gets its name.
+Charco Azul (which translates to blue pond in English) is one of Puerto Rico’s most famous natural pools, and when you see the colour you will immediately know where it gets its name!
 It is located in the middle of the Carite Forest about 20 minutes from Cayey.

 Puerto Rico has so many hidden gems that I didn’t get to experience this trip.
 I am a already mentally planning a trip back.
 Here are some things I want to see and do next time: